FAQ

 What is Sales History?

-Sales History shows individual completed transactions from the Discogs marketplace — the actual price a buyer paid, the condition of the record, and the date of the sale.
-This is ground truth: real money exchanged between a real buyer and seller.
-It is different from Market Value, which shows what sellers are currently asking.
+Sales History shows completed transactions from the Discogs marketplace: the price paid, the condition of the copy, and the date.
+Unlike Market Value, which shows what sellers are asking, Sales History shows what buyers actually paid.

 Why does Sales History sometimes look very different from Market Value?

-Because asking price and selling price are not the same thing.
-Sellers can price freely, and buyers do not have to pay what is asked.
-A record with a €50 median listing price might have a sales history showing copies consistently selling for €25–30.
-That gap is one of the most useful signals in WaxTracker — it tells you whether the listed price is realistic or wishful.
+Asking price and selling price are not the same thing.
+A record with a €50 median listing price might have a sales history showing copies consistently selling at €25-30.
+That gap tells you whether the listed price is realistic.

 What is the "Sold 90d" price on the record detail page?

 The median price of all completed sales for that record on Discogs in the last 90 days.
-If there are fewer than 5 sales in that window, it is shown but treated as low-confidence.
-It gives you a grounded view of what the record actually fetches, separate from what sellers are asking.
+If fewer than 5 sales exist in that window, it is shown but flagged as low-confidence.

 How often does Sales History update?

-New records added to your collection are scraped the next day.
-Every Sunday, all records in your collection get a full refresh to catch new sales added during the week.
+Records you add are scraped the following day.
+Every Sunday, all records in your collection get a full refresh.

 Why do some records have no Sales History?

 Not all releases trade regularly on Discogs.
-Rare pressings, regional releases, or records that almost never change hands may have sparse or no transaction history.
-This is normal — it usually means the record is either very scarce or not in demand.
+Rare pressings, regional releases, or records that almost never change hands will have sparse or no transaction history.
+It usually means the record is either very scarce or not in demand.

 Your Portfolio & P&L